 Please make the indicated modifications at P662 L16-17 as follows:

-A non-AP EHT STA shall support the following features with the exception that a 20 MHz-only EHT non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1 optionally supports MRUs, DL MU-MIMO, UL MU-MIMO:
+A non-AP EHT STA shall support the following features:

 Please make modifications starting at P662L20 as indicated below:

-—Reception of an EHT MU PPDU where there are multiple RUs or MRUs and the RU or MRU allocated to the non-AP STA is not utilizing MU-MIMO (DL OFDMA).
+—Reception of an EHT MU PPDU where there are multiple RUs or MRUs and the RU allocated to the non-AP STA is not utilizing MU-MIMO (DL OFDMA).

+—Reception of an EHT MU PPDU where there are multiple RUs or MRUs and the MRU allocated to the non-AP STA is not utilizing MU-MIMO (DL OFDMA), except for a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.

-—Transmission of an EHT TB PPDU where there are multiple RUs or MRUs and the RU or MRU allocated to the non-AP STA is not utilizing MU-MIMO (UL OFDMA).
+—Transmission of an EHT TB PPDU where there are multiple RUs or MRUs and the RU allocated to the non-AP STA is not utilizing MU-MIMO (UL OFDMA).

+—Transmission of an EHT TB PPDU where there are multiple RUs or MRUs and the MRU allocated to the non-AP STA is not utilizing MU-MIMO (UL OFDMA), except for a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.

-—Reception of a non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO) in the supported bandwidth.
+—Reception of a non-OFDMA EHT MU PPDU utilizing MU-MIMO (DL MU-MIMO) in the supported bandwidth, except for a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.
 The maximum number of spatial streams per user the non-AP STA can receive in the DL MU-MIMO transmission shall be equal to min(n, 4), where n is the maximum number of spatial streams supported for reception of a non-OFDMA EHT MU PPDU sent to single non-AP STA.
 The non-AP STA shall be able to receive its intended spatial streams in a DL MU-MIMO transmission with a total number of spatial streams across all users of at least four.

-—MU-MIMO transmission in a non-OFDMA EHT TB PPDU (UL MU-MIMO).
+—MU-MIMO transmission in a non-OFDMA EHT TB PPDU (UL MU-MIMO), except for a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.
 The non-AP EHT STA shall support transmitting UL MU-MIMO where the total spatial streams summed across all users is less than or equal to eight.

 Please make modification to the following bullet at P662L57 (A non-AP EHT STA shall support):

-—Transmission of an EHT TB PPDU utilizing non-OFDMA UL MU-MIMO with a 1 EHT-LTF and 1.6 μs GI duration on the EHT-LTF and Data field OFDM symbols.
+—Transmission of an EHT TB PPDU utilizing non-OFDMA UL MU-MIMO with a 1 EHT-LTF and 1.6 μs GI duration on the EHT-LTF and Data field OFDM symbols, except for a 20 MHz-only non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1.

 Please insert the following bullet at P664L14 (A 20 MHz-only EHT non-AP STA with 20 MHz-Only Limited Capabilities Support subfield equal to 1 may support):

+—Reception of an EHT MU PPDU where there are multiple RUs or MRUs and the MRU allocated to the non-AP STA is not utilizing MU-MIMO (DL OFDMA).

+—Transmission of an EHT TB PPDU where there are multiple RUs or MRUs and the MRU allocated to the non-AP STA is not utilizing MU-MIMO (UL OFDMA).

 CID 16629, 16161